- Two field seasons in Deccan Traps, India logging and studying basaltic pahoehoe flows, their volcanic features and collecting samples

 The successful candidate will be encouraged to attend relevant conferences.
 They will also be supported in applying for a placement, and to take part in career-enhancing opportunities such as teaching, science communication and understanding policy.

 Partners and collaboration

 The project will collaborate with Prof. Stephen Self (University of Berkley, California) a world leading expert in the emplacement of LIPs, who will be present for at least part of the field trips.
-To provide expertise in India: Dr Gauri Dole (Savitribai Phule Pune University), Dr Vivek Kale at (Advanced Center for Water Resources Development and Management, Pune; India), both Deccan volcanostratigraphical experts and Dr Makarand Bodas the Deccan LIP lead at the Geological Survey of India.
-A placement at CASP and field trip to Ethiopia as field assistant to co-supervisor Dr Simon Passey.
+To provide expertise in India: Dr Gauri Dole (Savitribai Phule Pune University), Dr Vivek Kale at (Advanced Center for Water Resources Development and Management, Pune; India), both Deccan volcanostratigraphical experts.
+2 week placement is available at CASP (Cambridge) with use of their AZTEC Mineral SEM.

 Literature review on the Deccan Traps and Thakurvadi Fm in particular.
 Collate information on its current extent and exposure.
 First field trip to India in January/February including detailed fieldwork training with supervisors.
 Analyse data from fieldwork using GIS.
 Start analyses on glass inclusions.

 Second Field trip to India.
 Attend VMSG conference.
 Analyse data from fieldwork including geochemistry, and write up manuscript on Emplacement of Thakurvadi Fm.
 Use GIS to estimate volume of the Thakurvadi Fm.
 Two week placement at CASP.

 Finish interpretation, assess impact of Thakurvadi Fm on Pre-KPB environment, prepare thesis and further manuscripts.
 Presentation at an international conference.
 Possibly suspend PhD studies for several months to complete internship.